KTheXIII/embedded_system/Assembly/Examples/Blink/README.md

 # Blink in Assembly

-This example uses the Atmega32u4.
+This example uses the Atmega32u4 with 16 MHz clock.